btminh1820/alpr-server/README.md

 ## Section 1: Introduction

-This project uses Yolo family model for license plate detection and VietOCR to recognise text in plates detected.
-We only provide local-PC scale testing, using FastAPI as backend and Streamlit library as frontend.
+This project uses Yolo family model for license plate detection and VietOCR to recognise text in the detected plates.
+The project only provide local-PC scale testing, using FastAPI as backend and Streamlit library as frontend.

 Overall pipelines of whole system is shown below:
 ![Pipeline](./readme_images/alpr_flow_chart.jpg)